Indiana Supreme Court

-3. Once a candidate has completed the skills building workshop, the candidate has two (2) years to complete the remaining requirements for certification.
+4. Once a candidate has completed the skills building workshop, the candidate has two (2) years to complete the remaining requirements for certification.
 If the candidate fails to complete the program requirements within two (2) years, he or she will have to retake the skills building workshop.

-4. If a candidate passes one or two sections of the oral exam but fails to pass the entire exam in one sitting, the candidate may sign up to take the oral exam the next time it is offered.
+5. If a candidate passes one or two sections of the oral exam but fails to pass the entire exam in one sitting, the candidate may sign up to take the oral exam the next time it is offered.
 At that time, the candidate only will be required to retake the portions that the candidate did not pass.
 The candidate must pass all portions of the oral exam within two (2) years of when he or she takes skills building.
 If the candidate does not pass the oral examination within that timeframe, the candidate will be required to retake skills building before sitting for the oral examination again.

-5. There is no fee associated with taking the written exam or for taking the oral exam the first time as long as the candidate takes the exam at the next testing session.
-For individuals who are retaking the oral exam, there is a fee of $25 for each section for which the candidate is retesting (thus, a maximum of $75 if retaking the entire oral exam).
+6. There is no fee associated with taking the written exam or the oral exam the first time as long as the candidate takes the exam at the next testing session.
+For individuals retaking the written exam there is a fee of $25.
+For individuals who are retaking the oral exam, there is a fee of $30 for each section for which the candidate is retesting (thus, a maximum of $90 if retaking the entire oral exam).

-6. A $25 fee will be assessed for all returned checks.
+7. A $25 fee will be assessed for all returned checks.

-7. A candidate who wishes to cancel a scheduled oral exam should contact the Division of State Court Administration at 317-234-3542 at least one week prior to the exam date in order to avoid paying administrative fees.
+8. A candidate who wishes to cancel a scheduled oral exam should contact the Division of State Court Administration at 317-234-3542 at least one week prior to the exam date in order to avoid paying administrative fees.

-10. If an interpreter candidate would like to meet with a staff member for the program, please call and schedule an appointment before visiting.
+11. If an interpreter candidate would like to meet with a staff member for the program, please call and schedule an appointment before visiting.
 Making an appointment will ensure that a staff member is available to assist you during your visit.